matloff/regtools/inst/UnbalancedClasses.md

 and
 [mlr3](https://cran.r-project.org/package=mlr3), also offer remedies.

-> All of these sources recommend that you artificially equalize the class
-> counts in your data, via various resampling methods.
+All of these sources recommend that you artificially equalize the class counts in your data, via various resampling methods.
+Say for instance we are in the two-class case, and have class sizes of 20000 and 80000 for class 1 and class 0, respecitvely.
+Here are some ways to rebalance.

+* Randomly discard 60000 data points from class 0.

+* Resample 80000 data points from the 20000, with replacement.

+* Using distribution approximation methods such as SMOTE, resample 80000 from the 20000.

-> Upon closer inspection, though, one sees that **this
-> is generally inadvisable, indeed harmful,** for several reasons:
+Upon closer inspection, though, one sees that **this is generally inadvisable, indeed harmful,** for several reasons:

 * Undersampling is clearly problematic:  Why throw away data?
 **Discarding data weakens our ability to predict new cases.**